The Mystifying Oracle

 The Mystifying Oracle is the debut studio album by American DJ Ghastly.
 Consisting of 13 songs and collaborations with artists such as Barely Alive, Crankdat, Dr. Fresch, it was released on May 4, 2018.

-Background
+In March 2018, Ghastly announced the release date of his album on social media.

+Reception

-The album was described as a masterpiece.
+The album was described as "a masterpiece."
 Billboard described it as channeling "a spectrum of rattling emotions that range from anger and losing a loved one to being inspired and sharing personal life lessons."
 Your EDM described the album as "a theatrical, bass heavy album that delivers nonstop energy, drool-worthy sound design, and endless, boundless imagination."
-In March 2018, Ghastly announced the release date of his album on social media.

 Singles

 "LSD" was released as the lead single from the album in March.
 The second single "Fake U Out" is a collaboration with Barely Alive, following with the third single "Black Mamba".
 The fourth single is "Lemme See U", a collaboration with Crankdat.